isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/House-to-House-and-Street-Collections-Licence.md

 <li>
 <strong>I want to raise funds for a foreign beneficiary, do I need to apply for a House to House and Street Collections licence?
 </strong><br>
-For any applications to raise funds for a foreign beneficiary, the applicant is required to apply for a Foreign Appeal Permit from the Charities Unit of the Ministry of Culture, Community and Youth (MCCY) and also apply for a House to House and Street Collections licence.
+For any applications to raise funds for a foreign beneficiary, the applicant is only required to apply for a Foreign Appeal Permit from the Charities Unit of the Ministry of Culture, Community and Youth (MCCY).
 </li>

 <li>